AustralianSynchrotron/ophyd/doc/source/device-overview.rst

    Device

-The base :class:`Device` is not particularly useful on it's own, it must be sub-classed to provide it with components to do something with.
+The base :class:`~device.Device` is not particularly useful on it's own, it must be sub-classed to provide it with components to do something with.